ulissigroup/wherewulff/README.md

 pmg potcar -s H -f PBE_54
 ```

-Don't forget to include your `PMG_MAPI_KEY` to been able to run the Stability Analysis at the end of the Bulk Workflow.
+Don't forget to include your `PMG_MAPI_KEY` to be able to run the Stability Analysis at the end of the Bulk Workflow.

 Your .pmgrc.yml file should look like:
 ```bash